sefl16/IoT---Web-interface/README.md

 ## Start python script:
+* Stand in backend
 * Python3 main.py

 ## Start database from PHP
 * Stand in project directory
 * php -S 127.0.0.1:8080 -t .\backend

+# Start the web application
+* Stand in Frontend
+* ng serve
+* Go to browser and visit localhost:4200

 # List of dependencies
 * Angular 7